 You will need a library membership to "borrow" seeds.
-Seeds are "checked out" at the front counter, but there are no "due dates"!
+You may borrow two seed packets per visit to the library.
+Seed packets are "checked out" at the front counter, but there are no "due dates"!
 The seed packets provide specific instructions on how to plant the seeds.

 Once planted and grown, seeds can again be harvested and returned to the library to be put into circulation for people to plant.
 Through sharing seeds, the tradition of seed saving is kept alive.

 Seed packets include a variety of vegetables, herbs and flowers which have all been collected from the local area.
 The seed collection will vary depending on donations and what is in season.